 A settlement agreement is a legally binding document between employer and employee to settle any claims arising out of the employment relationship.
 It is a written agreement, regulated by statute, in which an employee agrees to waive their right to bring certain tribunal claims, usually in return for a lump sum payment and a favourable reference.

-However, a settlement agreement can also be used in the absence of an existing dispute, for example, to bring an employee’s contract of employment to an end on agreed terms, with provision for the employee not to pursue any unfair dismissal or other tribunal claim.
+However, a settlement agreement can also be used in the absence of an existing dispute, for example, to bring an employee’s contract of employment to an end on agreed terms, with provision for the employee not to pursue any unfair dismissal or other tribunal claims.

 How a settlement agreement can help in a redundancy situation